INFORMSJoC/2023.0167/README.md

 that were used in the research reported on in the paper [Stochastic First-Order Algorithms for Constrained Distributionally Robust Optimization]() by Hyungki Im and Paul Grigas.

-## Licensing

-### Software License

-The source code included in this repository is distributed under the [MIT License](LICENSE).

-### Data License

-The datasets provided in this repository are made available under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE_DATA).
-Further information is available on the [Creative Commons official page](https://creativecommons.org/licenses/by/4.0/).

 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.